 Students get a chance to write with a slate board and slate pencils sitting at an original old school desk.

-Butter churning, juicing and mincing:
+Butter churning, juicing and Grating

-Washing tub, mangle and clothes line:
+Washing Tub, Mangle and Clothes line:

 They get to hand wash clothes using scrub boards with hand made soap and use a clothes mangle to wring out the clothes and hang them on an old fashioned clothesline.

 See how the blacksmith was the heart of a community with his shop making and repairing all the old equipment.
 The farm implements used to harvest the crops and how they were sharpened using a grindstone.
 There is also a horse and sulky stagecoach.